 - Use good body mechanics, posture and alignment to sit down on the side of the bed.
 Place both hands on the bed towards the head and lean in that direction.
-Support your body with both hands. - Lie down on your side and bring both feet up onto the bed at the same time. - Keep your knees bent and arms in front of you.
+Support your body with both hands. - Lie down on your side and bring both feet up onto the bed. - Keep your knees bent and arms in front of you.
 Roll onto your back in one motion.
-Pull your belly button in with your stomach muscles as you roll to support your back and to help prevent twisting. - Keep your face, knees and toes pointing in the same direction.
+Pull your belly button in with your stomach muscles as you roll to support your back and to help prevent twisting. - Keep your face, knees and toes pointing in the same direction. - Do not lift your head and upper back to move in bed.
+This strains and may injure your spine.

-- Do not lift your head and upper back to move in bed.
-This strains the spine and could cause breaks in the spine. - Avoid using extra pillows to prop your head and upper back.
-This causes a rounded upper back position. \ Those who have a rounded upper back with a forward head may need two pillows to support your neck. - When lying on your side, place a pillow between your knees and one under your head to keep your spine aligned. - When lying on your back, use one or two pillows under your knees and one under your head.
+- Avoid using extra pillows to prop your head and upper back.
+This causes a rounded upper back position. - Those who have a rounded upper back with a forward head may need two pillows to support your neck. - When lying on your side, place a pillow between your knees and one under your head to keep your spine aligned. - When lying on your back, use one or two pillows under your knees and one under your head.

-Getting out of bed
+Getting Out of Bed

-- To get out of bed, reverse the steps you took to get into bed. - \ Keep both arms in front of you - \ Pull your stomach in and breathe as you roll onto your side. - Keep your stomach pulled in.
+- To get out of bed, reverse the steps you took to get into bed. - Keep both arms in front of you - Pull your stomach in and breathe as you roll onto your side. - Keep your stomach pulled in.
 Use your hand to raise your upper body as you place your legs over the side of the bed.
-This is one motion. - Some persons may get light headed when moving from lying to sitting (and sitting to standing) positions.
-To lessen any light headedness, sit on the edge of the bed for a minute or two before you stand up. - When on your back, never lift your head and upper back to sit up in bed or get out of bed.
+This is one motion. - Some persons may get lightheaded when moving from lying to sitting (and sitting to standing) positions.
+To lessen any lightheadedness, sit on the edge of the bed for a minute or two before you stand up. - When on your back, never lift your head and upper back to sit up in bed or get out of bed.